AlexChesser/netflix-jobs-scraper/readme.md

 and the filtered list will be converted to human readable HTML.

 Loading that HTML into a word document will allow the user to make notes regarding preferences.

+### update

+actually don't bother with csv2html, just run the main HTML thing on the full jobs bank and filter / sort as you like on page.

+click the checkbox on page to mark the ones you want to reread or follow up on.